icyphy/ptII/ptolemy/actor/lib/jjs/node/apiai/README.md

-# Modification of Node.js SDK for Api.ai
+# Modification of Node.js SDK for Api.ai to run in Nashorn.

 This plugin allows integrating agents from the [Api.ai](http://api.ai) natural language processing service with your JavaScript application.